SSharyk/customized-tree-view/README.md

 ```

 Note:
-> The directive should be declared in the `declaration` section of the module.
+> The directive should be imported in the module and declared in the `declaration` section of `NgModule` annotation
+> "noImplicitAny" in the project's tsconfig.json file should be either not declared (default value) or set to `false`